Area garage sale brings entrepreneurs and crowds

 She introduced her sweet treats at the Killeen Food Truck Park and now caters and makes custom orders.

-“Everyone seems to love the banana pudding,” she said.
+“Everyone seems to love the banana pudding,” Canady said.
 “I seem to sell out just about every time.”

-“Baking just makes sense when you have active kids to keep up with,” she said.
+“Baking just makes sense when you have active kids to keep up with,” Canady said.

 Buyers who were looking for some festive home decor items stopped to chat with Manny and Anna Vazquez of Killeen.
 Their booth, featured handmade items with decorative touches.